Are large language models superhuman chemists?: Data and code availability

 \section{Data and code availability}

-The code and data for \chembench is available at \url{https://github.com/lamalab-org/chem-bench}.
+The code and data for \chembench are available at \url{https://github.com/lamalab-org/chem-bench} and archived on Zenodo under \href{10.5281/zenodo.14010212}{https://zenodo.org/records/14010212}.
 The code for the app for our human baseline study is available at \url{https://github.com/lamalab-org/chem-bench-app}.
 To ensure reproducibility, this manuscript was generated using the \href{https://show-your.work/en/latest/}{\showyourwork} framework.\autocite{Luger2021} The code to rebuild the paper (including code for all figures and numbers next to which there is a GitHub icon) can be found at \url{\GitHubURL}.
 To facilitate reproduction, some intermediate analysis results are cached at \url{http://dx.doi.org/10.5072/zenodo.34706}.